raspberrypilearning/python-quick-reaction-game/worksheet.md

 	left_button = Button(14)
 	```

-1. Then underneath `led.off()` you can add a function that will be called, whenever a button is pressed and tell you which **pin** the button was on:
+1. Then underneath `led.off()` you can add a function that will be called whenever a button is pressed, which will tell you which **pin** the button was on:

 	``` python
 	def pressed(button):
 	    print(button.pin.number + ' won the game')
 	```

 1. To finish off, when either button is pressed, the function will be called.
 If the `right_button` is pressed, then you can send the string `'right'` to the `pressed` function.
-If the `left_button` is pressed then you can send the string `'left'`.
+If the `left_button` is pressed, then you can send the string `'left'`.

 	``` python
 	right_button.when_pressed = pressed